CSS in Action

 Most visual users in North America will understand that the individual text input areas correspond to the different sections of standard phone numbers.
 Screen reader users, however, may attempt to enter the entire phone number in the first box.
 Confusion is likely when they discover that the box limits them to only 3 characters or that there are additional unlabeled text boxes that follow.

 The most obvious workaround for this particular problem would be to combine all of the text input boxes into a single text input box, and then provide the appropriate label.
-However, this CSS technique can also be applied to this situation to add hidden labels to each distinct text box.
+However, off-screen labels for each distinct text box will also ensure accessibility.

 <label for="area" class="hidden">Area code</label>